China–Belarus Industrial Park: Economy

 Belarus plans to invest more than $500 million, and Bank of China - more than $1.5 billion into the Park infrastructure.

 The estimated amount of direct investment to the project will be up to $2 billion.
 As China Embassy forecasted, it may be increased up to $5.5 billion.

 In the long run, the project might accumulate up to $30 billion investment.
 According to Alexander Lukashenko, the park will help to increase export potential for up to $50 billion annually.

 The development of the Park is also focused on creating financing opportunities.
-In July 2019 the "club of investors" estimated for 20 million USD has been created.
+In July 2019 the "club of investors" estimated for US$20 million has been created.
 Innovative start-ups or small business companies may be financed through special project selection program “Iskra”.

 Governance

 Great Stone Industrial Park has three level management structure: